gordonberman/MotionMapper/README.txt

-1)	To run this code, you will first have to compile the associated mex files contained in this repository.
+1a)	To run this code, you will first have to compile the associated mex files contained in this repository.
 In order to do this, type

 	compile_mex_files

 in the MATLAB command prompt from the main directory.
 You will need to have your mex compiler properly set-up.

+1b) Add all directories to your path.

 2)	An example run-through of all the portions of the algorithm can be found in runExample.m.
 Given a folder of .avi movies (specified as ‘filePath’ at the top of the aforementioned file), this will run through each of the steps in the algorithm.
 It should be noted again that this code is not currently tested to work cross-platform or for any movies other than the ones presented in the original paper.